skeoj/skeoj/README.md

-- 👋 Hi, I’m @skeoj : )
+- 👋 Hi, I’m @skeoj!
-- 👀 I’m interested in web development, open source software, and everything else I can get my hands on!
+- 👀 I’m interested in web development, open source software, and privacy-centered practices.
 - 🌱 I’m currently learning Javascript and creating awesome API's.
-- 💞️ I'm looking to collaborate on smaller FOSS projects.
+- 💞️ I'm looking to collaborate on free and open source projects.
-- 📫 You can reach me at skojr@protonmail.com
+- 📫 You can reach me here and I'll get back to you shortly.

 <!---
 skojr/skojr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.